gravitl/netmaker-k8s-docs/_build/html/_sources/core-concepts.rst.txt

 Solution with Netmaker
 -------------------------

-Netmaker actually has two approaches to this.
-The first is to simply "mesh in" the other resources, effectively making them a part of the cluster subnet, which is accessible from all applications.
-For instance:
+Netmaker has two approaches to this.
+The first is to simply "mesh in" the other resources, effectively making them a part of the cluster network.

 .. image:: images/concept6.png
    :width: 100%
    :alt: Kubernetes Cluster
    :align: center

-This can be done with any arbitrary number of devices or servers.

-Alternatively, a device in any given region/location can act as a "gateway" into that location's private network, like this:
+Alternatively, a device in any given location can act as a "gateway" into that location's private network, like this:

 .. image:: images/concept7.png
    :width: 100%
    :alt: Kubernetes Cluster
    :align: center

-Either pattern can be used to connect your cluster to external resources securely.
+Either pattern can be used to allow secure connections from your cluster to external resources.

-Remote Cluster Connectivity
+Remote Access (inbound)
 =====================================

 Problem
 ------------

 This is the inverse of the above scenario.
-You have a cluster, and you have non-cluster resources outside of that cluster.
 Resources outside of the cluster need to access the pod/service/node network of Kubernetes securely.
-How can you do this?

 .. image:: images/concept8.png
    :width: 100%